MansMeg/lazy_me/README.md

-# lazy_me
+# Simplify
-A R package that contains function to ease my working process
+A R package that contains function to ease my working process with functionality that I often need.